Flip Graphs of Degree-Bounded (Pseudo-)Triangulations: Flipping with tight degree bounds

 \subsection{Merging zigzags}

-Recall that a merge triangle is an inner triangle that is adjacent to at least two leaf paths.
-In a fringe triangulation, all leaf paths are dual to a zigzag.
-In the following we first prove that each fringe triangulation has a light merge triangle, that is, a merge triangle with two vertices of degree $< k$.
-Then we show how to remove a light merge triangle by merging two of the adjacent zigzags.
+Recall that a merge triangle is an inner triangle that is adjacent to at least two ear strips.
+In a fringe triangulation, all ear strips are zigzags.
+We call a merge triangle \emph{light}, if two of its vertices have degree less than $k$.
+We first show that every fringe triangulation can be flipped to a fringe triangulation with a light merge triangle without violating the degree bound.
+Then we show how to remove a light merge triangle by merging two of its adjacent ear strips.

-Let $T$ be a fringe triangulation with maximum vertex degree $k > 6$.
-If $T$ is not a zigzag triangulation, then $T$ has at least one merge triangle $\triangle$. $\triangle$ is adjacent to two zigzags $Z_1$ and $Z_2$ which are dual to leaf paths.
-Either or both of these zigzags can be empty, that is, $\triangle$ can be adjacent to one or two ears.
-W.l.o.g. we assume that both zigzags are non-empty -- empty zigzags contribute less edges and hence are never involved in worst case situations for our proofs.
-We call the vertex $v_{\mathrm{tip}}$ of $\triangle$ that is also a vertex of $Z_1$ and $Z_2$ the \emph{tip} of $\triangle$.
-The edge $e$ of $\triangle$ that is not adjacent to $v_{\mathrm{tip}}$ is the \emph{base edge} of $\triangle$.
-Observe that the degree of $v_{\mathrm{tip}}$ is at most 6: Two edges from $\triangle$, two convex hull edges, and at most one edge each from $Z_1$ and $Z_2$.

-\begin{lemma} Let $S$ be a set of $n$ points in convex position and let $T$ be a fringe triangulation of $S$ with maximum vertex degree $k > 6$.
-Then $T$ has a light merge triangle. \end{lemma} \begin{proof} Since $T$ is not a zigzag triangulation it has at least one merge triangle $\triangle$ which is adjacent to two zigzags $Z_1$ and $Z_2$ which are dual to leaf paths.
-Since the tip $v_{\mathrm{tip}}$ of each merge triangle has degree at most 6 we have to prove that there exists a merge triangle whose base edge $e$ has a vertex with degree $< k$.

-If there is a merge triangle where $v_{\mathrm{tip}}$ has degree $< 6$, then we can invert either $Z_1$ or $Z_2$ and so decrease the degree of one endpoint of $e$.
-Since all vertices of a zigzag, except $v_{\mathrm{tip}}$ and the endpoints of $e$, have degree at most 4, this inversion maintains the degree bound.
-Hence we can assume that the tip of each merge triangle has degree 6.
-Let $D$ be the dual graph of $T$.
-We create the graph $D'$ by removing all leafs and leaf paths from $D$.
-Observe that each triangle $\triangle'$ which is dual to a leaf vertex of $D'$ is a merge triangle in $T$.
-We now create a second graph $D''$ by removing each leaf of $D'$ (see Fig.~\ref{fig:dualgraphs}).